nichyjt/Dioscuri/readme.md

 Dioscuri is currently in **Beta**.
 - this client supports basic surfing and browsing :white_check_mark:
+- this client supports browser customizability!
+[See: User Hacking Guide](#user-hacking-guide)
 - this client DOES NOT support user-state management yet (i.e. you provide your own cert) :x:
-- this client DOES NOT support any customizability yet :x:

 ## Vision
 Dioscuri aims to be a hackable, accessible way to access hobbyist network protocols such as Gemini.